-- f) Ensure that parents/carers have an understanding of the responsibility placed on the school/college/education setting and staff for safeguarding and child protection by setting out its obligations in the school brochure - g) Provide training for all staff so that they: - Understand their personal responsibility; - Are cognisant of agreed local procedures and their duty to respond - Understand the need to be vigilant in identifying suspected cases of abuse and neglect - Know how to support a child and young person who discloses abuse or neglect - o Understand the role online behaviours may have in each of the above - Notify the local authority's Children's Services team if: a child or young person on the child protection register is excluded, either for a fixed term or permanently - there is an unexplained absence of a learner on the child protection register of more than two days' duration from school (or one day following a weekend) - Work to develop effective links with relevant agencies and co-operate as required with their enquiries regarding children and young people at risk including attendance at child protection conferences, core groups and subsequent meetings and support these with the submission of written reports. - Keep written records of concerns about children and young people (individual learner files - noting date, event and action taken), even where there is no need to immediately refer the matter to agencies responsible for formal investigation. - Ensure that all records and files are kept secure and in locked locations.
+- f) Ensure that parents/carers have an understanding of the responsibility placed on the school and staff for safeguarding and child protection by setting out its obligations in the school brochure - g) Provide training for all staff so that they: - o Understand their personal responsibility; - o Are cognisant of agreed local procedures and their duty to respond - Understand the need to be vigilant in identifying suspected cases of abuse and neglect - Know how to support a child and young person who discloses abuse or neglect - o Understand the role online behaviours may have in each of the above - Notify the local authority's Children's Services team if: a child or young person on the child protection register is excluded, either for a fixed term or permanently - there is an unexplained absence of a learner on the child protection register of more than two days' duration from school (or one day following a weekend) - O Work to develop effective links with relevant agencies and co-operate as required with their enquiries regarding children and young people at risk including attendance at child protection conferences, core groups and subsequent meetings and support these with the submission of written reports. - Keep written records of concerns about children and young people via MyConcern, even where there is no need to immediately refer the matter to agencies responsible for formal investigation.
+MyConcern is our secure, cloud-based electronic programme for recording safeguarding concerns. - Ensure that all records and files are kept secure and in locked locations.
 The DSP is responsible for the security, compilation and storage of all records and should be able to access and produce them in times of need.
-It is the responsibility of the DSP to ensure that any transfer of records is conducted sensitively and securely. - Adhere to the procedures set out in the Welsh Government's Disciplinary and dismissal procedures for school staff: Revised guidance for governing bodies - o Ensure that recruitment and selection procedures are made in accordance with Welsh Government's Keeping learners safe guidance, national and
+It is the responsibility of the DSP to ensure that any transfer of records is conducted sensitively and securely. - o Adhere to the procedures set out in the Welsh Government's Disciplinary and dismissal procedures for school staff: Revised guidance for governing bodies - o Ensure that recruitment and selection procedures are made in accordance with Welsh Government's Keeping learners safe guidance, national and local guidance.
+The school will seek advice and guidance from the appropriate Human Resources on recruitment and selection.

-- local guidance.
-The school/setting will seek advice and guidance from the appropriate Human Resources on recruitment and selection. - Designate a governor for safeguarding who will oversee the school's safeguarding policy and practice.
-This governor will feed back to the Governing body on safeguarding matters as and when required but will be required to write an annual report to the governing body on the school's safeguarding activities.
+Designate a Governor for safeguarding who will oversee the school's safeguarding policy and practice.
+This Governor will feed back to the Governing body on safeguarding matters as and when required but will be required to write an annual report to the governing body on the school's safeguarding activities.